zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

 the application-defined info value supplied by the receiving task.

 .. note::
-   A synchronous send operation may block the sending task indefinitely---even when the task specifies a maximum waiting period---since the waiting period only limits how long the mailbox waits before the message is received by another task.
+   A synchronous send operation may block the sending task indefinitely -- even when the task specifies a maximum waiting period -- since the waiting period only limits how long the mailbox waits before the message is received by another task.
 Once a message is received there is no limit to the time the receiving task may take to retrieve the message data and unblock the sending task.

-For an asynchronous send operation the operation always completes immediately.
+For an asynchronous send operation, the operation always completes immediately.
 This allows the sending task to continue processing regardless of whether the message is immediately given to a receiving task or is queued by the mailbox.
-The sending task may optionally specify a semaphore that the mailbox gives when the message is deleted by the mailbox (i.e. when the message has been received and its data retrieved by a receiving task).
+The sending task may optionally specify a semaphore that the mailbox gives when the message is deleted by the mailbox (for example, when the message has been received and its data retrieved by a receiving task).
 The use of a semaphore allows the sending task to easily implement a flow control mechanism that ensures that the mailbox holds no more than an application-specified number